eldanny1012222/eldanny1012222/README.md

 ## About me

-Junior SOC Analyst with a B.S. in Computer Science and hands-on experience in SIEM monitoring, incident response, and threat analysis through the LetsDefend SOC Analyst Path.
-Coming from healthcare and management, I bring strong attention to detail and a genuine passion for strengthening security operations.
+Junior SOC Analyst with a B.S. in Computer Science and hands-on experience in SIEM monitoring, alert triage, incident response, and threat analysis through the LetsDefend SOC Analyst Path.
+Background in healthcare and management with strong attention to detail and a focus on strengthening security operations.

 ## Objective
 My passion for tackling new challenges led me to Computer Science and cybersecurity.
 I’m excited to apply my skills as a Tier 1 Security Operations Center (SOC) Analyst while continuing to grow through hands-on projects.